 If you own a business but aren’t running background checks on every new hire, here are three reasons to add it to your onboarding process today.

-1. Create a Safe Workplace for Employees and Customers.
 According to NAPBS, safety is the number one reason employers run background checks on employees.
 And FBI data backs up employers’ concerns.
 In fact, a report released by the FBI found workplaces to be common targets for active shooters and nearly 80% of incidents occurred at all types of workplaces including health care facilities, educational institutions, places of commerce and government properties.
 A criminal background check flags an applicant’s past criminal convictions to help ensure employers provide a safe workplace for employees and protect customers from harm.

-2. Protect from Liability.
 Background checks help to avoid liability for negligent hiring by practicing due diligence.
 When an organization hires an employee without running a background check and that employee goes on to commit a crime at work similar to one the employee committed in the past, the employer could be held liable for the incident.

 For example, if a business hires a truck driver without background screening and that driver had previous convictions for driving under the influence (DUI), and then went on to get in a DUI accident while on the job, harming others, the employer could be held liable for negligent hiring.